xmos/sw_usb_audio/README.rst

 These early releases are not suitable for a production context, and are provided for evaluation purposes only.
 See 'Release Quality & QA'.

-Refere to CHANGELOG.rst for detailed change listing.
+Refer to CHANGELOG.rst for detailed change listing.

 For full software documentation please see the USB Audio User Guide document.